genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 You can follow this process to create a range of pre-defined layouts for the user in addition to being able to restore the default layout.
 Or you can, for example, use the `.getLayout()` and `.loadLayout()` APIs to allow the user to save their own layouts.
 :::

-Now create a file under `home` directory called **predefined-layouts.ts**, copy the generated string and paste it into a file in the project.
+Now create a file under **home** directory called **predefined-layouts.ts**; copy the generated string and paste it into a file in the project.

 ```typescript title='predefined-layouts.ts'
 export const HOME_DEFAULT_LAYOUT = ... /* Set this equal to the string from the web console */
 ```

-The final step is to wire all of this functionality together so the button loads the layout that we have just saved.
+The final step is to wire all of this functionality together so that the button loads the layout that we have just saved.

 ```typescript {6,23-26,28-30} title='home.ts'
 import { customElement, FASTElement, observable } from '@microsoft/fast-element';